Ci-TJ/LPItabformer/README.md

 # LPItabformer
-The code is coming soon!
+The code of LPItabformer is in `LPItabformer.zip`, you can download and unzip it and use it according to `README.txt`. `dsuTab_cz.ipynb` is the main example.